abdoitman/Contest-API/README.md

 # Contest API
-This repository containts the API responsible for recieving server submissions, evaluating, and storing scores from the **[Tetris Competition](https://github.com/abdoitman/Tetris-Competition)**.
+This repository contains the API responsible for receiving server submissions, evaluating, and storing scores from the **[Tetris Competition](https://github.com/abdoitman/Tetris-Competition)**.

 <hr>